 Accumulated paid time off amounts are accrued when benefits vest to employees and the unpaid liability is reflected in accrued liabilities.
 On each employee anniversary date, they will receive their allotted number of paid time off hours based on years of service.
-Any employee who does not use all hours before next anniversary date, will be paid out any remaining hours and none will roll forward to the next anniversary year.
+Any employee who does not use all hours before their next anniversary date, may carry forward a maximum of 5 (five) days and will be paid out any remaining unused hours.